JUST FOUND OUT YOU ARE PREGNANT?

 Telephone Requests For Prescription Ordering

-Please note that as from 1st August 2018, the prescription line will be closed and, we will no longer accept prescription requests over the telephone.
+Please note that we no longer accept prescription requests over the telephone.
 This is to avoid mistakes being made, and will keep our telephone lines and receptionist time free to deal with urgent patient enquires.
 When prescriptions are requested over the phone, mistakes are more likely due to either confusion with drug name of pronunciation, or errors made when interpreting the verbal request.
+This has been in place since 1st August 2018.

 Prescription requests must now be made in one of the following ways: